 Adopted by the Westchester County Planning Board in 2008, the Westchester 2025 plan reviews the County's planning policies in the context of the challenges facing the region today.
-The plan identifies land use policies and provides a context for a planning partnership between the County and its 45
+The plan identifies land use policies and provides a context for a planning partnership between the County and its 45 municipalities.

-4 Village of Mamaroneck Local Waterfront Revitalization Program, Approved 1985.
-Page 2 municipalities.
 Westchester 2025 currently is a web-based format of its county-wide planning policies, with the intent of showing residents and municipalities the importance of working together.